mark79-github/Simple-Invoicing/README.md

 ### Interceptor

-* There are also very commonly used interceptors for the fav icon and the title page
+* There are also very commonly used interceptors for the fav icon, and the title page

 ### Scheduler